 Armoires and cabinets are indeed attention-getters, but the beauty of this decorative furniture can suddenly be diminished, especially as moving day draws near.
 It’s the type of cumbersome furniture that one would rather leave behind if it were not for its effective storage qualities.
 Plus, relocating with this type of furniture can be a great challenge.
-Here are a few ways in which you can easily move armoires and cabinets without fuss or stress.
+Here are a few ways to easily move armoires and cabinets without fuss or stress.

 Can You Move Cabinets by Yourself?